How do You Even Get Started Making $5000-$10,000/mth Online as a Freelancer?

 Step 5: Find ideal potential clients (prospecting)

-Now, you need to go out and make a list of potential clients along with their contact info (email address and first name is fine).
+Now, you need to make a list of potential clients along with their contact info (email address and first name is fine).

-If you’re stuck, here are 11 places online to find freelance gigs:
+If you’re stuck, or just starting and have no one, that’s fine to.
+Here are 12 places online to find freelance gigs:

 - Working Nomads